 If your chrysanthemum plants grow in a sunny, well-drained site in your garden and get adequate water, they probably are blooming and healthy.
-But when that’s not the case, your plants may suffer from fungal diseases, including powdery mildew.
+However, when that’s not the case, your plants may suffer from fungal diseases, including powdery mildew.
 Powdery mildew on chrysanthemums is one of those diseases that can usually be avoided with good cultural care.
 Read on for information about mum powdery mildew symptoms and effective chrysanthemum powdery mildew control.

 White Spots on Mums

 Chrysanthemums are popular garden flowers.
 They are hardy perennials that thrive in mild or even cool climates.
 The species flowers are yellow, and the name comes from the Greek words for gold and flower.
-Today, however, chrysanthemum blooms come in a large range of shapes and colors including white, purple and red.
+Today, however, chrysanthemum blooms come in a large range of shapes and colors including white, purple, and red.

 If you see white spots on mums that look like pale powder, don’t just hope they will go away.
 These are mum powdery mildew symptoms.

 Powdery mildew is a fungal disease.
-The ashy growths can show up on leaves, flower parts or on stems.
-The leaves pucker and distort and many will ultimately shrivel and die.
+The ashy growths can show up on leaves, flower parts, or on stems.
+The leaves pucker and distort, and many will ultimately shrivel and die.
 In severe cases, the entire plant is covered.

 Often, you’ll first see the white spots on lower leaves.
 In time, the disease spreads upward.
 You might spot tiny black round spheres inside the white spots late in the season.

-Powdery mildew attacks plants in during hot, humid weather.
+Powdery mildew attacks plants during hot, humid weather.
 Standing water is not necessary as long as humidity is high.

 Chrysanthemum Powdery Mildew Control